 Several winners, nominees and presenters have already taken the pledge.
 We invite you to join them and spread the word.

 So there is no confusion, we fully support the Time’s Up movement, but we are not affiliated.
 Neither are we a fundraising effort.
-We are an opportunity for those with influence in the industry to make a public pledge, seeking out diversity and equality in leadership.
+We are an opportunity for those with influence in the industry to make a public pledge, seeking out diversity and equity in leadership.

 We’ve chosen the hat pin as a symbol because of its historical connection to women’s suffrage and empowerment.
 Hatpins were a memorable part of the suffragette ensemble.
 The pointy pins were also women's improvised, defensive weapon of choice.
-So much so that in the early 1900s their length was even outlawed in many American cities.
+So much so that in the early 1900s their long length was even outlawed in many American cities.

 Educator and suffrage activist Nannie Helen Burroughs